MooersLab/EasyPyMOL/README.md

     sys.path.append('/Users/blaine-mooers/Scripts/Scripts_PyMOL/')
     run /Users/blaine-mooers/Scripts/Scripts_PyMOL/roundview.py
     ```

     Restart pymol.
-You should see soemthing like the following in the command history window if your path to the script is correct.
-    ```py
-    PyMOL>import sys
-    PyMOL>sys.path.append('/Users/blaine-mooers/Scripts/Scripts_PyMOL/')
-    PyMOL>run /Users/blaine-mooers/Scripts/Scripts_PyMOL/roundview.py
-    ```

-    Restart pymol.
-You should see soemthing like the following in the command history window if your path to the script is correct.
+You should see something like the following in the command history window if your path to the script is correct.
     ```py
     PyMOL>import sys
     PyMOL>sys.path.append('/Users/blaine-mooers/Scripts/Scripts_PyMOL/')